Securing the future of renewable energy: Why solar cybersecurity matters

 Key regulations include:

-And while steps are being taken, more needs to be done.
-Collaboration between industry experts, energy companies, and cybersecurity professionals can help create a comprehensive framework that protects renewable energy infrastructure from evolving threats.
+Collaboration between industry experts, energy companies, and cybersecurity professionals can also help create a comprehensive framework that protects renewable energy infrastructure from threats.

 SolarEdge's commitment to cybersecurity

-As a leader in the photovoltaic (PV) industry, SolarEdge is acutely aware of the cybersecurity risks facing PV asset owners and energy grids.
+As a leader in the photovoltaic (PV) industry, SolarEdge is acutely aware of the cybersecurity risks facing PV asset owners and energy grids by unsecured devices.
 Our commitment to cybersecurity is unwavering, and we have taken substantial measures to maximize the safety and integrity of our products and systems.

 Core cybersecurity practices